ndpp/ndpp/docs/source/index.rst

 user.
 NDPP utilizes code written for the OpenMC Monte Carlo neutron transport code.

-NDPP is developed by the `University of Michigan`_.
+NDPP is developed by the Adam Nelson and contributors.
 For more information, feel free to contact the lead developer, `Adam Nelson`_.

 The development of OpenMC is led by the `Computational Reactor Physics Group`_